An American Pot Roast

 After bringing it to a boil, I reduce the heat and let it simmer for at least 90 minutes.
+Next I add the potatoes and carrots and simmer another 20 minutes.
+Last, I add the green bell pepper, then simmer 20 more minutes.
 You can let it simmer even longer if you like.
 Sometimes I get side tracked on another project and this is a good thing.
 The roast gets more tender and delicious and I don't have to worry about dinner burning or drying out.
 Braising a roast is so forgiving.

 It may take a long time to cook but it's really so easy.
 Just get the roast started and it will pretty much take care of itself.

 It can also stay on the stove for quite a while if it's ready before you are.
 You know, like when you get that unexpected phone call right before you're planning to sit down to dinner and you know you really should take the call.